 - Do you plan on doing anything else to the image after removing the tan line?
 Maybe you’d like to change the background to look less distracting.

 - Does the person look good either way?

 Cleaning the Skin Tone Using Healing Brushes

-The first step is to create a selection for each section of the body that needs work.
+The first step is to create a selection for each body section that needs work.
 Use the magic wand tool.
-Click once inside the area that needs attention, hold Shift while pressing the mouse button, and click repeatedly until all of the unwanted pixels are selected.
-Press Ctrl+A/Cmd+A to select everything within the selection.
+Click once inside the area that needs attention, hold Shift while pressing the mouse button, and repeatedly click until all unwanted pixels are selected—Press Ctrl+A/Cmd+A to fix everything within the selection.
 Now press Delete to remove them.
 Paste the copied merged file onto a separate layer above the rest of the image.
-Rename the layer “healing”.
+Rename the layer “healing.”

 If you have trouble selecting the right spot, you can always zoom in close and see where the edges meet.
 That should help you find the exact place to begin.

 You can correct problems caused by uneven exposure by adjusting the curves.
 This will allow you to adjust the overall brightness level of the entire photo.
 To access the curve adjustment tools:

 - Open the Levels dialog box from the Window menu.
 The default settings are fine unless extreme differences between highlights and shadows exist.

 - Drag the black point slider left or right to increase or decrease the amount of shadow detail.
 Depending on how far you drag, this will make the dark parts darker or lighter.

 - Drag the white point slider left or right.
 This will affect the lightest details in the picture.